Seddryck/NBi/_documentation/connection-roles.md

 ---
 layout: documentation
 title: Apply roles to a query
-prev_section: config-settings-external-file
+prev_section: connection-powerbi-desktop
-next_section: config-database-provider
+next_section: resultset-rows-count
-permalink: /docs/config-roles-query/
+permalink: /docs/connnection-roles/
 ---
 It's a common practice in Business Intelligence to restrict views and data according to the user connected.
 The views are linked to the *roles* defined in Analysis Services.
 When testing an environment, it's useful to play with the different *roles* for which different results are expected.
 Changing the role is a feature available for any query targeting an SSAS environment.